hax/proposal-index-from-end/README.md

 There have been many attempts to work around this; the most recent is a restricted proposal to make it easier to access just the last element of an array (<https://github.com/tc39/proposal-array-last>) via a `.last` property.

-This proposal instead adopts a more common approach, and suggests adding a `arr[^N]` syntax, which just work as `arr[arr.length - N]`, with the semantics as described above.
+This proposal instead adopts a more common approach, and suggests adding a `arr[^N]` syntax (follow the prior art of C#), which just work as `arr[arr.length - N]`, with the semantics as described above.

 ### Existing Methods